githuseyingur/Brain-Tumor-Segmentation-with-UNet-using-AI/README_ENG.md

 ### U-NET

 To talk about the U-Net model; The created U-Net model consists of two parts: Compression and Expansion.
+Size reduction operation is performed on the compression path, and the size increase operation is performed on the expansion path.
+Each layer in these two paths consists of more than one Convolution layer and one Pooling layer.
+Maximum Pooling method is applied in the Pooling layer.

 ### To Be Continued...